Getting colds

 See our NHS factsheet on Raynaud’s for further information, including when you should see your GP.

-Low levels of vitamin D
+Low levels of vitamin D during the winter

 Vitamin D is synthesised in the skin as a result of UVB exposure from sunlight.
 It is also found in small quantities in certain foods, including:

-• oily fish (herring, salmon, mackerel, and sardines)
+• oily fish (e.g., herring, salmon, mackerel, and sardines),

-• eggs
+• liver,

-• wild mushrooms.
+• wild mushrooms,

-• It’s also added to some fortified products such as cereals, spreads, milk and milk substitutes, however it’s unlikely you could get enough from diet alone.
+• and some fortified products such as cereals, spreads, milk and milk substitutes,

 Vitamin D is important for bone healthy and muscles function.
 A low level of vitamin D can result in joint and muscular pain.
-As the strength of the sunlight reaching us weakens from October to March, the NHS advice is to take 10mcg of Vitamin D per day1.
+As the strength of the sunlight reaching us weakens from October to March, the NHS advice is to take 10mcg of Vitamin D per day.2

 Tips for dealing with aches and pains